 If a large share of the workforce could not go back to work, firms may increase investments in automation or reorganize production lines in order to continue their activities.
 While robots are generally perceived by workers as a threat for their jobs, they may help preserving labor by allowing firm to expand their production (Boeri et al. 2020).

 The response of the government during this unprecedented crisis has also been unprecedented in terms of the speed and breadth of the interventions.
-Perhaps as a result, the consequences for employment in persons in the affected sectors and other sectors so far appear relatively mild, from an international perspective and also given the steep drop in production.
-This could be considered remarkable.
-We are still in the midst of the pandemic, so it remains hard to speculate about the aftermath.
-Hence, it is hard to identify changes in medium- and or long-term trends, which will also depend on the length of the crisis.
-However, it is not unreasonable to assume that we will see an acceleration in working from home and a more rapid adoption of technologies to collaborate and work online.
+Perhaps as a result, the consequences for employment in persons in the affected sectors and other sectors so far appear relatively mild, see above.
+We appear to be approaching the end of the pandemic when it comes to its effects on the labour market, though uncertainty remains.
+We have seen an acceleration in working from home, which is also expected to remain at least in part after the coronapandemic, and a more rapid adoption of technologies to collaborate and work online.
 Furthermore, online shops are likely to get a boost, as they did in Asia after the 2003 outbreak of SARS.
-Furthermore, at least for the medium run, we may expect reshoring of certain activities and a drop in international labor mobility.
-Even more difficult to gauge are the long-term effects.
-An optimistic view is that this was a prototypical external shock, not due to an imbalance in the system, which suggests that we may return to the growth path from before the COVID-19 pandemic eventually.
+More difficult to gauge are the long-term effects.
+An optimistic view is that this was a prototypical external shock, not due to an imbalance in the system, which suggests that we may largely return to the growth path from before the COVID-19 eventually.

 The simplified layoff rules, although common in other European countries, were the most important and innovative policy measure.
 The main concern reported by the employers was the administrative and bureaucratic burden, despite the procedures being “simplified”, which implied additional costs and uncertainty regarding the eligibility conditions and the time frame to get the support.